 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Lost and damaged luggage when traveling can be a major inconvenience.
-Whether it’s your bag turning up at the carousel sporting fresh battle scars, or worse yet, not turning up at all, it means time wasted reporting to the airline, filling out forms, and in the case of lost luggage, the loss of your bag and its contents.
+Whether your bag turns up at the carousel sporting fresh battle scars, or worse yet, doesn't turn up at all, it means time wasted reporting to the airline, filling out forms, and in the case of lost luggage, the loss of your bag and its contents.

 What is Lost Luggage Reimbursement and How Does it Work?